AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 density arise, the average size of which is still roughly

-these inhomogeneities dr / r is
+of these inhomogeneities dr/r is almost

-spectrum which is well
+spectrum, which is well

 suited to the theory